-Because of the field-based and professional nature of this program, it might, at times, appear more demanding than some other graduate programs.
-Students may be required to work longer hours than those indicated in the assigned course times and to extend their work beyond the traditional 15-week semester.
+Because of the field-based and professional nature of this program, it will require more demanding work hours than those designated by the assigned course times depending on the projects and exhibition undertakings, work may be required outside of traditional 15-week semesters.

-History of Public Strategies in Art
+History of Public Strategies in Art AHCS580-3 credits

 Seminar with lectures and readings tracing the history of public practices in art from 1930 to today, with a focus on public art, installation, contemporary research in art, and current trends.
-Students will be expected to identify definitions and arguments on challenging themes, such as globalism, ethics, community-based initiatives, and so on.
+Students will be expected to identify definitions and arguments on challenging themes, such as globalism, ethics, community-based initiatives, etc.

-Public Realm Seminar
+Public Realm Seminar LIBS654/655-2 credits/2 credits

-LIBS654/655 - 2 credits/2 credits

-Theory perspectives on working in public, topics in art criticism, interdisciplinary topics regarding art/anthropology, civic policy, urbanism, and so on.
-These are a changing set of topics determined by interest and relevance to their critical repertoire.
+Theory perspectives on working in public, topics in art criticism, interdisciplinary topics regarding art/anthropology, civic policy, urbanism, etc. These are a changing set of topics determined by interest and relevance to their critical repertoire.

-Thesis I
+Thesis I LIBS784-3 credits

 A two-semester writing project that situates the student's final art project within contemporary criticism in a publishable text.
 Students will build a Case Study using their own work, exploring the applicable modes of perception and assessment according to critical paradigms.
-In the first semester, students will focus on defining and documenting their project, doing research on related artists works or theories, and identifying critical themes, areas for investigation.
+In the first semester, students will focus on defining and documenting their project, doing research on related artists' works or theories, and identifying critical themes, areas for investigation.
 An outline and a first draft will be expected by the end of the first semester.

-Thesis II
+Thesis II LIBS785-3 credits

-In the second semester students will focus on refining their positions, redrafts, and final edits.
-By the end of the term, students will complete their thesis of 25 pages.
+In the second semester students will focus on refining their positions, redrafts and final edits.
+By the end of the term students will complete their thesis of 25 pages.
 It will include current and historical references, a case study of each student's project, and a critical analysis that includes multiple kinds of data.
 The intervention of this written capstone project is to provide evidence that the student is able to articulate his/her intentions in the context of contemporary art practices.

-Production Studio I: The Process of Production
+Production Studio I: The Process of Production PUBP600 -6 credits